 Almost any warm water climate in the world has a species of killifish somewhere or fossil record that a species of killifish once existed there.
-The various species vary in coloration and finnage, and though they are closely related to live-bearing tooth carps, they are egg-laying fish; however, egg-laying in a way unlike any other fish on the planet.
+The species vary in coloration and finnage, and though they are closely related to live-bearing tooth carps, they are egg-laying fish; however, egg-laying in a way unlike any other fish on the planet.
 Speculation has circulated for years about where these strange colorful short-lived little fish came from or why they evolved everywhere there is warm water.
-Some theories have been floated around as to where they came from but you should focus on the science today and the facts known about this wonder of nature.
+Some theories have been floated around as to where they came from, but you should focus on the science today and the facts known about this wonder of nature.

 01 of 12

 02 of 12

 The other and more popular killifish live in ponds on the tropical savannahs and very often the ponds dry up in the dry season.
-The fish bury their eggs (egg-buriers or bottom-spawners).
-As the pond dries up, the parents die but the eggs buried an inch or so (two or three centimeters) deep under the mud survive and hatch within a few hours of the rains coming back in the wet season months or sometimes even a year later.
+These fish bury their eggs (egg-buriers or bottom-spawners).
+As the pond dries up, the parents die but the eggs buried an inch or so (two or three centimeters) deep under the mud survive and hatch within a few hours of the next rains coming back in the wet season months or sometimes even a year later.

 03 of 12

 04 of 12

-The killifish is a small fish even in the wild where they are predators, mainly on insect larvae.
-This is much the same habit as their cousins the guppies and Mollies in their constant search for mosquito larva.
+The killifish is a small fish even in the wild where they are predators, mainly feeding on insect larvae.
+This is much the same habit as their cousins the guppies and mollies in their constant search for mosquito larvae.
 They prefer live foods in the aquarium but can live on dry flake food supplemented with frozen brine shrimp and blood worms.
-They are not really a great community aquarium fish because of their dietary needs and enjoyment of cooler temperatures, but species are temperamentally fine to be with most community aquarium fish.
+They are not really a great community aquarium fish because of their dietary needs and preference for cooler water temperatures, but species are temperamentally compatible to be with most community aquarium fish.